 The 800 pound gorilla is Psychology Today, and the up-and-coming underdog is Goodtherapy.
 There are other directories out there, but I wouldn’t bother with them since Psychology Today and Goodtherapy have the lion’s share of the traffic.
 They both cost about $300 a year, which means they’re probably worthwhile if they send you a handful of clients each year.
 Between the two, there’s not a clearly superior option.
 I would try both for one year and see which sends you more clients.

-Good Therapy is currently offering a 25% coupon plus some premium features (like CEs) for free, which you can receive by using DW25Off when signing up.
+Good Therapy is currently offering a coupon which allows you cheaper access to some premium features, which you can receive by using DWPro when signing up.
 So if your marketing budget is limited, you might want to start with Good Therapy.

 How To Stand Out?